hjanime/SPADEVizR/README.md

 <img src="README.figures/AbundantClusters-1.png" style="display: block; margin: auto;" />

-*In this representation, six clusters (20, 23, 7, 50, 31, 15) has been identified as abondant clusters, that is to say statistically greater than 2% of all clusters for the selected samples with a p-value < 0.01.*
+*In this representation, six clusters (20, 23, 7, 50, 31, 15) have been identified as Abondant Clusters, that is to say clusters having an abundance statistically greater than 2% for the selected samples (p-value < 0.01).*

 ## <a name="stat_function_identifyDAC"/> 4.2 Identification of Differentially Abundant Clusters
 The `identifyDAC()` function identifies clusters with a number of associated cells statistically different between two biological conditions.
+These clusters are identified using a two sample t-test.
 The `identifyDAC()` function returns a `DAC` object which can be plotted.

 The `identifyDAC()` function takes as parameter: a `Results` or `SPADEResults` object and a named numeric vector `conditions` specifying the samples to consider in the two conditions.
 This named vector must provide the correspondence between samples (in names) and conditions (`1` to specify the first biological condition, `2` to indicate the second biological condition and `NA` otherwise).
 Differentially abundant clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the fold-change threshold (`th.fc` parameter, set by default to `1`).